strisys/web-application-quickstart-node/README.md

 5. `cd ..\..\..\server\src`
 6. `npm install`

+A couple of other things to note are as follows.

+- This was tested on Node `v16.13.1`
-The post install npm script related to the final step will run the application and display customer data in the browser.
+- The post install npm script related to the final step will run the application and display customer data in the browser.